 In the years of looking after mum, I decided not to blog anything about it.
 I just thought it was something I could keep to myself.
 I didn’t want to come across complaining or moaning.
 It was difficult as you can imagine looking after your own relative who had an awful disease.
 Dementia is a terrible thing and to see someone taken away from you is just awful.

 I was still working and I knew I had to make a choice.
 Would mum have to go into a home or would I try and look after her myself.
 It was a decision I wrestled with for months it wasn’t an overnight choice.
 I knew that there would be uncertainties right from the start.
 I read that if you resign from work you are not entitled to any job seekers allowance or whatever it was called back then.
-The name seems to change every month.

 I wasn’t too well either.
 I knew that on and off my depression had really taken a hold.
 I needed to rest and ultimately make sure that I was well enough to take on a task of looking after someone who would need a lot of care.

 After a lot of thought, I said that I would.
 I discussed it with mum and she said it is up to you what you want to do.
 She gave no pressure for me to do anything.
 She wanted me to make my own mind up.
 Bearing in mind at this point in life it was me that helped mum with her shopping and bills etc.

 So in the middle of 2010, I stopped work and became a full-time carer for my mother.
 I registered with a carers organisation and through the consultant when on a course for those people who were carers of those who had recently been diagnosed with either Alzheimer’s or other forms of dementia.
 I seem to be an odd one out in the group of about thirty people.